return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_stdu_c.rst

 Description
 -----------

-This function calculates the bounding box for all the incoming clips
+This function calculates the bounding box for all the incoming clips.

 .. _`vmw_stdu_dmabuf_cpu_commit`: